-It flips old gaming tropes upside down, and introduces various new innovative game mechanics and design choices that help it stand out as a very unique release that will be played and replayed for years to come.
+It flips old gaming tropes upside down and introduces various new innovative game mechanics and design choices that help it stand out as a unique release that will be played and replayed for years to come.

-In this one, we’re going to be listing some of the best games similar to BioShock that have been released so far, not including the rest of the BioShock series.
+In this one, we’re going to be listing some of the best games that are similar to BioShock that have been released so far – without including the rest of the BioShock series.

 So, without further ado, let’s begin!

 Table of ContentsShow

 System Shock 2

-When it came out, BioShock was hailed as the spiritual successor to System Shock 2, and seeing as System Shock 2 had Ken Levine as the lead designer, you can guess why the two games are so similar in many respects.
+Seeing as System Shock 2 had Ken Levine as the lead designer, you can guess why the two games are so similar in many respects.

 However, System Shock 2 has much more expansive RPG mechanics, making it feel closer to an actual RPG rather than an FPS with RPG elements sprinkled on top.